-Write out the desired message first.
+Write out the desired scrolling message first.
 The message to be displayed on the scrolling display can be up to 50 characters, including letters, numbers, punctuation and spaces.
-New messages erase old ones.

-Select the message option and the controller will prompt the user to press "1" to change the message, or press "#" to exit.
+Select the message option to enter a message.
+The controller will prompt the user to press "1" to change the message, or press "#" to exit.

-To enter a message, the user should rapidly tap a particular key to cycle through a list of characters for that key.
-Stop at the desired character.
-When the keypad is left idle, the last-displayed character is moved over to the end of the message.
-Continue to select the next character.
+To enter message text, the user repeatedly presses a particular key to cycle through a list of characters that have been defined for that key.
+When the keypad is left idle for a short time, the last-displayed character is added to the end of the message.
 The key definitions are similar to those of telephones and cell phones:

+KEY 0: (space)0

+KEY 1: !?,.\$:;&"+-/<>=#%'1

+KEY 2: ABC2

+KEY 3: DEF3

+KEY 4: GHI4

-KEY 0: (space)0 KEY 5: JKL5 KEY 1: !?..\$::&"+-/<>=#%'1 KEY 6: MNO6
+KEY 5: JKL5

+KEY 6: MNO6

-KEY 2: ABC2 KEY 7: PQRS7
+KEY 7: PQRS7

-KEY 3: DEF3 KEY 8: TUV8
+KEY 8: TUV8

-KEY 4: GHI4 KEY 9: WXYZ9
+KEY 9: WXYZ9